 The carrying value of financial instruments including cash and cash equivalents, accounts receivable and accounts payable approximate their respective fair values due to the short-term nature of these items.
-The fair value of the Company's convertible senior notes at June 30, 2017 are calculated utilizing market quotations from an over-the-counter trading market for these instruments (Level 2).
+The fair value of the Company's convertible senior notes at September 30, 2017 are calculated utilizing market quotations from an over-the-counter trading market for these instruments (Level 2).
 The carrying amount and fair value of the 2019 Notes and 2022 Notes are as follows (in thousands):

-Financial Liabilities Carried at Historical Cost Fair Value Measurements Using June 30, 2017 Car rying Value Level 1 Level 2 Level 3 2.375% convertible senior notes due 2022 (1) \$ 269,238 \$ \$ 368,072 \$ 3.25% convertible senior notes due 2019 (2) \$ 319 \$ \$ 654 \$
+Financial Liabilities Carried at Historical Cost Fair Value Measurements Using September 30, 2017 Car rying Value Level 1 Level 2 Level 3 2.375% convertible senior notes due 2022 (1) \$ 272,721 \$ \$ 335,513 \$ 3.25% convertible senior notes due 2019 (2) \$ 320 \$ \$ 509 \$

-(1) The closing price of the Company's common stock was \$47.70 per share at June 30, 2017 compared to a conversion price of \$66.89 per share.
+(1) The closing price of the Company's common stock was \$37.55 per share at September 30, 2017 compared to a conversion price of \$66.89 per share.
 Currently, the conversion price is above the stock price.
-The maximum conversion premium that can be due on the 2022 Notes is approximately 5.2 million shares, which assumes no increases in the conversion rate for certain corporate events.
+The maximum conversion premium that can be due on the 2022 Notes is approximately 5.2 million shares of the Company's common stock, which assumes no increases in the conversion rate for certain corporate events.

-(2) The closing price of the Company's common stock was \$47.70 per share at June 30, 2017 compared to a conversion price of \$24.82 per share which, if converted, would result in an approximate conversion premium of less than 0.1 million shares or \$0.3 million of cash.
-The maximum conversion premium that can be due on the 2019 Notes is less than 0.1 million shares, which assumes no increases in the conversion rate for certain corporate events.
+(2) The closing price of the Company's common stock was \$37.55 per share at September 30, 2017 compared to a conversion price of \$24.82 per share which, if converted, would result in a conversion premium of less than ten thousand shares of the Company's common stock or \$0.2 million of cash.
+The maximum conversion premium that can be due on the 2019 Notes is approximately ten thousand shares of the Company's common stock, which assumes no increases in the conversion rate for certain corporate events.

 Short-term investments consist of asset-backed securities collateralized by credit card receivables, investment grade commercial paper and corporate bonds with maturities less than one year.
-The net unrealized gains and losses from the Company's short-term investments are reported in other comprehensive income (loss).
-At June 30, 2017, all of the Company's short-term investments are classified as available for sale investments and are determined to be Level 2 instruments, which are measured at fair value using standard industry models with observable inputs.
+Long-term investments consist of asset-backed securities collateralized by credit card receivables and corporate bonds with maturities greater than one year.
+The net unrealized gains and losses from the Company's short-term and long-term investments are reported in other comprehensive income (loss).
+At September 30, 2017, all of the Company's short-term and long-term investments are classified as available for sale investments and are determined to be Level 2 instruments, which are measured at fair value using standard industry models with observable inputs.
 The fair value of the commercial paper is measured based on a standard industry model that uses the three-month Treasury bill rate as an observable input.
 The fair value of the asset-backed securities and corporate bonds is principally measured or corroborated by trade data for identical issues in which related trading activity is not sufficiently frequent to be considered a Level 1 input or that of comparable securities.
-At June 30, 2017, the Company's short-term investments were rated A or better by Standard & Poor's.
+At September 30, 2017, the Company's short-term and long-term investments were rated A or better by Standard & Poor's.

-The following summarizes the Company's investments at June 30, 2017 and December 31, 2016 (in thousands):
+The following summarizes the Company's investments at September 30, 2017 and December 31, 2016 (in thousands):